openstore-ecommerce/OS_GDPR/README.md

 # OS_GDPR

-This plugin for OpenStore will is designed to comply with European GDPR rules.
+This plugin is designed to make OpenStore comply with European GDPR rules.
-Europeans GDPR rules as desigend that retension and use of persinal data is restricted.
+European GDPR rules make retension and use of personal data restricted.
 Any personal data over 3 years, from an account that has not been active, should be removed from the database.

 #### User/Account Personal Data